nasa/astrobee/scripts/docker/readme.md

 ## Run commands in the container

-To start an interactive shell in the docker container, allowing you to execute arbitrary commands:
+To quick start a shell in a docker container, allowing you to interactively execute arbitrary commands:

-    ./run_headless.sh --remote
+    ./run.sh --remote

+You can also give it a command to run.
+For example:

+    ./run.sh --remote rosmsg info std_msgs/Header

 As with `build.sh`, by default, the docker image OS version will be configured to match your host's OS version, but you can override that by specifying the `--xenial`, `--bionic`, or `--focal` option for Ubuntu 16.04, 18.04, or 20.04 docker images, respectively.

-With the `--remote` argument, it will fetch and run a pre-built Astrobee docker image.
-Omit the `--remote` argument to run using a docker image built locally by `./build.sh`.
+Use `--remote` to fetch and run a pre-built Astrobee docker image.
+(Omit `--remote` to run using a docker image built locally by `./build.sh`.)

-As the script name suggests, this script doesn't set up the X display, so it can be used to run a docker container from within a headless VM host.
-However, graphical applications will not be usable within the resulting shell.
+Use `--no-display` to skip setting up the X graphical environment.
+The script will also automatically skip X setup if it detects you are in a headless host environment.
+Of course, graphical applications will not be available.

+Use `--mount` to mount your local source checkout into its standard location in the docker container, where it will override the copy embedded within the container.
+This is ideal for making changes in your host environment, then quickly testing them in the container.

+## Run the Astrobee simulator in the container

+There is a special shortcut to run the Astrobee simulator in the container:

+    ./run.sh --remote --sim

+The default arguments to the sim are `dds:=false robot:=sim_pub`.
+To add more arguments:

+    ./run.sh --remote --sim --sim-args "rviz:=true sviz:=true"

+*Note: You have to install `nvidia-container-toolkit` for the Gazebo simulation to run properly within a docker container.*

+To open another terminal inside the same docker container:

+    docker exec -it astrobee /astrobee_init.sh bash

+(The `/astrobee_init.sh` script configures the shell in the container to know about the Astrobee development environment, then runs the specified command, in this case `bash`, to get an interactive shell.)

+To shutdown the docker container, run:

+    ./shutdown.sh

 ## Run unit tests in the container

-The `run_tests.sh` script runs within the container and is designed to closely mimic the testing actions in `test_astrobee.Dockerfile`, which is invoked by the `astrobee` GitHub continuous integration workflow.
+The `run_tests.sh` script (located in the parent `scripts` folder) is designed to run within the container and closely mimic the testing actions in `test_astrobee.Dockerfile`, which is invoked by the `astrobee` GitHub continuous integration workflow.
 You can use it to replicate and debug failed CI tests.

 Example usage:

-    host$ ./run_headless.sh --remote
+    host$ ./run.sh --remote --mount
-    docker# (cd /src/astrobee && catkin build)  # recompile local changes docker# /src/astrobee/src/scripts/docker/run_tests.sh [package]
+    docker# (cd /src/astrobee && catkin build [package])  # recompile local changes docker# /src/astrobee/src/scripts/run_tests.sh [package]

 The package argument is optional.
-By default, it tests all packages.
+The default is to build/test all packages.

-If debugging a CI failure that is specific to a particular OS version, run `run_headless.sh` with the `--xenial`, `--bionic`, or `--focal` options to select the right OS version to replicate the failure.
+If debugging a CI failure that is specific to a particular OS version, remember to pass `run.sh` the `--xenial`, `--bionic`, or `--focal` option to select the right OS version to replicate the failure.

-## Run the Astrobee simulator in the container

-To run the Astrobee simulator in the container:

-    ./run.sh --remote

-It takes the same arguments as `run_headless.sh` for selecting the image version to use.

-To add arguments to the launch file in addition to `dds:=false robot:=sim_pub` you can do instead:

-    ./run.sh --remote --args "rviz:=true sviz:=true"

-*Note: You have to install the nvidia-container-toolkit for the gazebo simulation to run properly*

-To open another terminal inside the docker container:

-    docker exec -it astrobee bash

-Once inside the container, don't forget to source astrobee to have access to all the commands:

-    source /build/astrobee/devel/setup.bash

-To shutdown the docker container, run:

-    ./shutdown.sh
+Note: integration tests that use Gazebo simulation will be silently disabled when running with `--no-display`.
+To ensure complete testing, run in a host environment that supports X graphics.

 ## Cross-compile Astrobee (NASA users only)